linode/docs/docs/platform/disk-images/copying-a-disk-image-to-a-different-account/index.md

 1. Connect to the *receiving* Linode through SSH as `root`.

-1. To check that the disks are transferred successfully

-1. Make a new directory for the disk by typing the following command:
+1. To check that the disks are transferred successfully make a new directory for the disk by typing the following command:

         mkdir linode